onOffice-Web-Org/oo-wp-plugin/readme.txt

 **Added**

 * Besides movie links, other link types from onOffice enterprise can now be configured for the detail view.
 The included templates support these new link types.
+* You can now use Google reCAPTCHA v3 keys.

 **Fixed**